 Lab classes typically constitute hands-on learning activities either led, guided, or supervised by an instructor, or performed by students in groups or individually.
 Such lab activities may take place in a dedicated laboratory or a regular classroom with the appropriate learning resources and/or equipment and tools.

-Clinical and/or externship courses typically take place at a qualified clinical/externship site, and students perform tasks under the guidance of a site supervisor and/or a clinical instructor.
+Externship courses typically take place at a qualified Externship site, and students perform tasks under the guidance of a site supervisor and/or a clinical instructor.

 CLOCK HOUR OF INSTRUCTION